PontMunk/Y-Zero-Pontus-Munkhammar/README.md

   Assets -> Scenes -> CourtOne
     Play the Scene from here, and you'll be given which keys to use AND!
 With some recognition of race games and going clockwise, you'll manage to drive around the course, finish four laps and get to the next scene x3.
-UI -> every parent should be disabled at the start.
+* UI -> every parent should be disabled at the start in every scene.

 In Menu's:
 Use Mouse.